 UHS also has a registered dietician and health promotion specialists on staff to assist students in addressing nutrition, drug and alcohol and other healthy lifestyle issues.
-In addition to providing direct health care, UHS administers the Student Health Insurance Plan offers a high level of coverage in a wide network of health care providers and hospitals.
+In addition to providing direct health care, UHS administers the Student Health Insurance Program.
+The Student Health Insurance plan offers a high level of coverage in a wide network of health care providers and hospitals.
 Appointments can be made by visiting UHS's website, walk-in, or by telephone, 412-268-2157.